terraform-linters/setup-tflint/README.md

 ## Inputs

+All inputs are optional, but may include a default where specified.

 ### `tflint_version`

-**Required** The version of TFLint which will be installed.
+The version of TFLint which will be installed.
 See [TFLint releases page](https://github.com/terraform-linters/tflint/releases) for valid versions.

 If version is `"latest"`, the action will get the latest version number using [Octokit](https://octokit.github.io/rest.js/).